 20. Give Time off:

-Many times time off is more important to employees that money.
+Many times, it’s the time off we give our employees that is more important to them than money.
 When your employees need time off, do your best to accommodate them.
-Keep in mind they have a life outside of work plus a happy employee is a more productive employee.
+Keep in mind they have a life outside of work, plus a happy employee is a more productive employee.

 21. Create A Relaxed Environment At Work: